jaybee104/Php-task-manager/README.md

 templates/: Includes reusable templates (header, footer) for consistent page layout.
 Contributing
 Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.

-Steps to Contribute:
-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make your changes and commit (git commit -m "Add feature").
-Push to your branch (git push origin feature/your-feature).
-Open a pull request on GitHub.